innovationOUtside/vce-generic-guide/g-jupyterlab_git-unused.md

-# Using Git and GitHub in Jupyterlab
+# Using Git and GitHub in JupyterLab

 The off-the-shelf [`jupyterlab/jupyterlab-git`](https://github.com/jupyterlab/jupyterlab-git) extension adds various tools to support working with files in `git` managed repositories.